FORGING NEW PATHS

 Session 1: UPC Judges’ Panel

 We now have over two years of UPC cases and experience.
-From preliminary injunctions, to claim interpretation, SEP/FRAND and now long-arm jurisdiction, this panel of UPC judges and practitioners will analyze the big cases, identify key trends and debate best practices in the new court.
-Led by Signe Lundorf (Bech-Bruun), the panel, which also includes Judge Florence Butin and Judge Kai Harmand, will also discuss important strategic issues on managing UPC and parallel national litigation and the impact that the BSH v Electrolux will have on European litigation.
+With a focus on preliminary injunction proceedings, this panel of UPC judges and practitioners will discuss key trends and debate best practices in the new court.
+Led by Signe Lundorf (Bech-Bruun) and Amy Crouch (UK Co-Chair, Mewburn Ellis), the panel, including Judge Florence Butin, Judge Kai Harmand, Judge Anna-Lena Klein and Judge Sabine Klepsch will shed some light on what it entails to be a UPC judge and discuss important issues relating to diversity and representation.

 Session 3: Female Founders

-owned business generated $2.7 trillion in revenue each year and in the UK, over $100 billion in gross-added value is added to the UK economy.
-With panelists including Ella Harris (Uvisa Health), this dynamic panel will explore the unique journeys of women entrepreneurs—from the spark of an idea to scaling successful ventures—while navigating challenges from financing to strategic partnerships.
+Generating trillions of dollars of revenue is women’s work.
+In the US alone, women-owned business generated $2.7 trillion in revenue each year and in the UK, over $100 billion in gross-added value is added to the UK economy.
+Led by Emily Bottle (London Leadership, HSF Kramer), with panelists Klara Hvidberg Shelton (Tetomo ApS), and Sara Nazare (NLP) this dynamic panel will explore the unique journeys of women entrepreneurs—from the spark of an idea to scaling successful ventures—while navigating challenges from financing to strategic partnerships.